timmoti/beautiful-jekyll/_posts/2017-11-20-boardgames-o-matic-modeling-for-predictions.md

 sns.set_style('white')
 ```
-We import scipy.sparse so that we can perform sparse matrix calculations on our sparse matrix which speeds up calculations.
+We import scipy.sparse so that we can perform sparse matrix calculations on our sparse ratings matrix which speeds up calculations.
 The sparse format stores only the necessary data in 3 arrays and ignores all the other empty cells.

 We also import mean_squared_error to aid us in our calculation of the Root Mean Squared Error(RMSE) evaluation metric.